Junpliu/skip-gram/README.md

 getData.py —— pre-processing and organizing data(import torch.utils.data.DataLoader to enable batch)

-text8、simtext、simtext8 —— the data file
+text8、simtext2 —— the data files, "simtext2" is smaller.

 If you encounter the problem _"RuntimeWarning: divide by zero encountered in true_divide sampling_p = (np.sqrt(fre_np / 0.001) + 1) * 0.001 / fre_np"_, you should probably consider decreasing the value of vacabulary_size(for example 1000), because you may be using smaller dataset.